 Astronomical Multi-BEam combineR

 AMBER, along with MIDI, is an instrument currently installed on the Very Large Telescope Interferometer (VLTI) at the Paranal Observatory.
-Interferometry is the technique of combining beams of light collected by several telescopes from an astronomical object to observe and analyse with a high degree of detail.
-By using several telescopes, we get the same detail as if we were to use one giant mirror — something that is not always possible to construct.
-AMBER, however, does not directly make images of the objects it observes: each pair of telescopes produces interference fringes whose brightness and contrast give some information about the shape of the object.
+Interferometry is the technique of combining beams of light collected by several telescopes from an astronomical object to observe and analyse the object with a high degree of detail.
+By using several telescopes, we get the same detail as if we used one giant mirror — something that is not always possible to construct.
+AMBER, however, does not directly make images of the objects it observes: instead each pair of telescopes produces interference fringes whose brightness and contrast give some information about the shape of the object.

 "The main purpose of AMBER is to study the close environments of astronomical objects, helping us to constrain the physical sizes and geometry of the sources," says Sridhar Rengaswamy, one of the Instrument Scientists for AMBER.
 "AMBER’s ability to detect very fine detail has helped us to discover large bubbles of gas moving in the atmosphere of the red supergiant star Betelgeuse, as well as showing us a disc surrounding a very young, massive star for the first time.
 AMBER observations have also led to the discovery that the yellow hypergiant star HR5171 A is the largest of its kind, being two to three times bigger than expected."